-Under the proposed new provisions, however, nonresident vendors that supply digital goods and services over the internet, that are not considered to be carrying on business in Canada, would be required to register, charge and collect GST/HST through a simplified registration system.

-Unlike GST/HST charged by a regular GST/HST registered supplier, GST/HST charged through this simplified registration system is not eligible for an input tax credit (ITC) or rebate and the vendor is unable to claim any ITCs for any GST/HST incurred on their activities in Canada.
+Under the new rules, however, non-resident vendors that sell digital goods and services over the internet, but do not carry on business in Canada, would be required to charge and collect GST/HST through a simplified registration system.
+GST/HST charged through this simplified registration system is not eligible for an input tax credit (ITC) and the vendor is unable to claim any ITCs on their activities in Canada.

 The non-resident would charge tax based on the rate in effect in the consumers' usual place of residence.
 However, there are exceptions to this rule-in particular, where the product or service supplied is connected to a specific location.
-However, no GST/HST would apply if a service is purchased by a Canadian resident consumer but the service relates to
+In that case, no GST/HST would apply if a service is purchased by a Canadian resident consumer but the service relates to

-- real property outside Canada, - services or rights to services performed at an identifiable location outside Canada, and - · services in connection with litigation taking place outside Canada.
+- real property outside Canada, - services or rights to services performed at an identifiable location outside Canada, and - services in connection with litigation taking place outside Canada.

-Non-resident vendors are only required to charge the specified GST/HST on supplies to consumers (or unregistered organizations).
-In cases of supplies made to a GST/HST-registered business/ organization, that business must provide their GST/HST number to the non-resident vendor to permit the non-resident not to charge them the specified tax.
-If GST/HST is charged in error to a registered person, the person must obtain a refund of the tax from the non-resident and not from CRA.
+Non-resident vendors are only required to charge GST/HST on sales to consumers.
+In cases of a sale to a GST/HST-registered business, that business can provide their GST/HST number to the non-resident vendor.
+The Canadian business would be required to self-assess and remit the tax on any purchases from a non-resident that are not used exclusively in commercial activities.
+If GST/HST is charged in error, the business must obtain a refund of the tax from the non-resident.

-The proposed new rules are currently expected to apply to supplies made on or after July 1, 2021.
-They will also apply to supplies made prior to July 1, 2021 if they are not paid for until July 1, 2021 or afterwards.
+The proposed new rules would apply to supplies made on or after July 1, 2021.
+They will also apply to supplies made prior to July 1, 2021 but that are not payable until July 1, 2021 or afterwards.